 The key findings and significant adjustments required from the current year’s assessment activities are summarized below.

 The work on the design of significant process to be implemented in future fiscal years was started during 2014 -15, including the Pay Transformation project to be implemented in 2015-16 and the new legal services funding model to be implemented in 2016-17 as part of the Legal Services Review.
 Significant adjustments were not required to date for the key controls.

 On-going monitoring program

-As part of its rotational on-going monitoring plan, the Department completed its 2013-14 planned assessment of entity level controls, IT general controls, and of the key financial controls for the Family Law liability, salaries and employee benefits expense, professional and special services expense, legal services revenue, transfer payments, travel and relocation expense, tangible capital assets, and accounts payable and accrued liabilities financial statement accounts.
+As part of its rotational on-going monitoring plan, the Department completed its 2014-15 planned assessment of entity level controls, IT general controls, and of the key financial controls for the Family Law liability, salaries and employee benefits expense, professional and special services expense, legal services revenue, transfer payments expense and payable receivables and advances, and Family Law revenue financial statement accounts.
 For the most part, the key controls that were tested performed as intended, with remediation required as follows:

-- The Travel, Hospitality and Conferences internal audit identified opportunities to further strengthen the design of key controls and weaknesses in the operating of specific key controls.
+- The internal audit engagements, namely the Compliance with Financial Policy in Departmental Legal Services Units audit, the Cost Recovery Process Improvement (CRPI) Initiative – Phase 1 audit and lastly, the Review of IT Security, identified opportunities to further strengthen the design of key controls and address weaknesses in the operating of specific key controls.